 A variety of textbooks and resources are used throughout the year.
 Dictionaries and thesauruses are available in all classrooms.

 French

 - · Leisure activities and sports

 - The weather

 - House and home

-- · Classroom instructions, classroom equipment, school subjects and activities
+- · Classroom instructions, classroom equipment, school subjects, timetables and activities

+- · Clothes and colours

+- Telling the time

 By the end of the year pupils should be able to: